 IFRS 16 Leases was issued in January 2016.
-It will result in almost all leases being recognized on the balance sheet by lessees, as the distinction between operating and finance leases is removed.
+It results in almost all leases being recognized on the balance sheet by lessees, as the distinction between operating and finance leases is removed.
 Under the new standard, an asset (the right to use the leased item) and a financial liability to pay rentals are recognized.
 The only exceptions are short-term and low-value leases.
-The Bank will apply the standard from October 1, 2019, the beginning of the first accounting period following the mandatory adoption date of January 1, 2019.
-The Bank intends to apply the simplified transition approach and will not restate comparative amounts for the year prior to first adoption.
-Right-of-use assets for property leases will be measured on transition as if the new rules had always been applied.
+The Bank has applied the simplified transition approach and has not restated comparative amounts.
+Right-of-use assets for property leases have been measured on transition as if the new rules had always been applied.